robcarver17/pysystemtrade/docs/introduction.md

 TradingRule; function: <function ewmac_forecast_with_defaults at 0xb734ca4c>, data:  and other_args:
 ```

 Time to reveal what the mysterious object is.
 A `TradingRule` contains 3 elements - a function, a list of any data the function needs, and a dict of any other arguments that can be passed to the function.
 So the function is just the `ewmac` function that we imported earlier, and in this trivial case there is no data, and no arguments.
 Having no data is fine, because the code assumes that you'd normally want to pass the price of an instrument to a trading rule if you don't tell it otherwise.
-Furthermore on this occasion having no arguments is also no problem since the ewmac function we're using includes some defaults.
+Furthermore, on this occasion having no arguments is also no problem since the ewmac function we're using includes some defaults.

-*If you're familiar with the concept in python of args and kwargs; `data` is a bit like args - we always pass a list of positional arguments to `function`; and `other_args` are a bit like kwargs - we always pass in a dict of named arguments to `function`*
+*If you're familiar with the concept in Python of args and kwargs; `data` is a bit like args - we always pass a list of positional arguments to `function`; and `other_args` are a bit like kwargs - we always pass in a dict of named arguments to `function`*

 There are a few different ways to define trading rules completely.
 I'll use a couple of different ones here: